5 Ways to Communicate as a Trusted Leader

 By John Millen

-With the recent dramatic changes in our business and personal lives due to the coronavirus pandemic, leaders more than ever must over-communicate and build trusted relationships.
+With the recent dramatic changes in our business and personal lives, leaders more than ever must over-communicate and build trusted relationships.

 That's because trust is everything.
 With trust in their leaders, people will give their all and may accomplish excellence.
 Without trust, nothing is quite right.

 Think about today’s workplace.
-Even before this current crisis, employee engagement — people who are enthusiastic about their work — hovered at about 34 percent, according to 2018 Gallup research.
+Employee engagement — people who are enthusiastic about their work — is low, at only 32 percent in 2022, according to the annual Gallup research survey.

-More importantly, the research notes that 53 percent are neutral, but about 13 percent are called “actively disengaged,” essentially working to undermine your team and organization.
+More importantly, the research notes that 18 percent are called “actively disengaged,” essentially working to undermine your team and organization.

 As a leader, you have the opportunity to influence people to increase their engagement, and it starts with building trust.

-While I won’t explore all those factors here, I want to offer a few leadership communications strategies to foster more trusted relationships at work and at home:
+While I won’t explore all those factors here, I want to offer five leadership communications tips to foster more trusted relationships at work and at home:

 Giving people a glimpse of who you are, builds trust because before we can trust people, we must get to know them.